brainlife/app-snr_in_cc/README.md

 ## Output

 All output files will be generated under the current working directory (pwd).
-The main outputs of this App are the subject's corpus callosum Nifti image called `cc.nii.gz` and the subject's brain mask Nifti image called `mask_noise.nii.gz`.
+The main outputs of this App are the subject's corpus callosum mask `cc.nii.gz` and the subject's brain mask Nifti image called `mask_noise.nii.gz`, as well as a bar graph of the SNR in each direction.

-#### Product.json
+#### SNR.json

-This app will also produce a file called `product.json` that contains all the SNR data in each b-vec direction, as well as the SNR data in the X-most, Y-most, and Z-most directions.
-This file allows web interfaces, DB and API calls on the results of the processing.
+This app will also produce a file called `SNR.json` in `output` directory that contains all the SNR data in the X-most, Y-most, and Z-most directions ("SNR in b0, X, Y, Z) as well as in each b-vec direction ("SNR in all directions").
+The unit vectors that correspond to the direction #s are found in "direction vectors".

 ### Dependencies